How to Grill Colossal Scallops

 2. Pat Scallops Dry & Season

 Once thawed, pat the scallops very dry on both sides using a paper towel.
 A dry scallop is essential for that perfect sear and great caramelization.
-Once completely dry, brush lightly with olive oil and season with salt and pepper or a seafood seasoning blend, like our Signature Seafood Rub with Citrus & Herb.
+Once completely dry, brush lightly with olive oil and season with salt and pepper or a seafood seasoning blend, like our Seafood Rub with Citrus & Herb.

 3. Double Skewer